AmitKumarDas/Decisions/blogs/oep/maya_ops.md

 - [ ] Ability to package operations as a Kubernetes Job
 - [ ] Ability to package operations to be used by Litmus Executor

-#### Assumptions of MayaOps
-- Users of MayaOps need to learn MayaOps syntax
-- MayaOps is Go code and will be written inside:
-  - a .go file
-  - MayaOps kubernetes custom resource

 ### High Level Design

 #### Core